- The financial services industry is essentially made up of companies providing banking, investing, and insurance.

 The explosion in the number of fintech companies has dramatically benefited consumers and forced traditional financial institutions to reevaluate how they operate.

 Companies like Venmo, Zelle, and Square have reinvented how people pay for things.
 Kabbage, OnDeck, and Fundbox leverage AI to streamline the business lending process while also increasing profits.
-Revolut is a digital bank with a robust app that lets customers manage their money, exchange cryptocurrency, send money to friends, and easily donate to important social causes.
+Other digital banks let customers manage their money, exchange cryptocurrency, and send money to friends.

 As new fintech companies continue to emerge, traditional financial institutions will have to figure out ways to offer similar benefits to their customer base.